vecna/onionshare/BUILD.md

 * Install Xcode from the Mac App Store.
 * Go to http://qt-project.org/downloads and download and install the latest Qt5 for Mac.
 * If you don't already have pip, install it with `sudo easy_install pip`.
-* Install virtualenv with `sudo pip install virtualenv`.
+* Install the easy dependencies: `sudo pip install flask stem pyinstaller itsdangerous`
 * Go to http://www.riverbankcomputing.co.uk/software/sip/download and download the latest SIP for Mac (I downloaded `sip-4.16.2.tar.gz`).
 * Go to http://www.riverbankcomputing.co.uk/software/pyqt/download5 and download the latest PyQt5 for Mac (I downloaded `PyQt-gpl-5.3.1.tar.gz`).